I-2-9-10.Administrative Law Judge's Jurisdiction to Reopen and Revise a Determination or Decision

 On the transmittal to the effectuating component, state that the Appeals Council has jurisdiction to consider the issue of reopening its decision on the prior application, and ask the effectuating component to forward the claim file to the Appeals Council when they complete their action.

-Send a memorandum to the Executive Director, OAO, Suite 1400, Skyline Tower, 5107 Leesburg Pike, Falls Church, VA 22041 requesting the Council to consider the issue of reopening its decision on the prior application.
+Send a memorandum to the Executive Director, OAO, Suite 1400, Skyline Tower, 5107 Leesburg Pike, Falls Church, VA 22041 requesting the Appeals Council to consider the issue of reopening its decision on the prior application.
 Attach copies of the ALJ decision and transmittal.